Geowil/LMPGames_MagicSchools/README.md

 ♦️This setting is required if you have enabled the Gold Cost system<br>
 This setting defines the formula for calculating gold costs for learning spells from the original primary tree a character has learned.<br><br>

 There are some key values that should always be present in any formula you happen to set up here.
 These are the baseCost, skLvl, and costMod variables.
-These correspond to variables in the plugin coding and are required for the formula to work properly.
+These correspond to variables in the plugin coding and are required for the formula to work properly.<br>

+The initial primary school separated from others so that the cost of the spells can be controlled differently and give the player a beneficial discount in their prefered school.

 **Type**<br>